Forum for Democracy: Domestic policy

 One of the major issues FvD campaigns against is the perceived existence of a "party cartel" in which the main ruling parties of the country divide power among themselves and work towards the same goals despite claiming to be competitors.
 The party promises direct democracy through binding referendums as well as directly elected mayors and a directly elected Prime Minister.
 The party is also in favor of the government consisting of apolitical experts in their respective fields ("technocracy"), and top civil servants having to reapply for their positions whenever a new cabinet is formed.

 Society and culture

 FvD supports high culture.
 It argues for the protection of Dutch culture and "European classical music, art and knowledge."
 It is critical of modern architecture, calling for both new government buildings to be constructed in a neoclassical style and for city planning that "fits within a historical view."
 FvD also supports the establishment of a commission to protect historic monuments from destruction, wants Frysk to be retained as a second state language, calls for schools to teach about "beautiful things that the West has produced" and supports free museum admission for all Dutch citizens.
-However, the party has also promoted plans to defund and privatize the Nederlandse Publieke Omroep, a Dutch public broadcasting organization.
+The party has promoted plans to defund and privatize the Nederlandse Publieke Omroep, a Dutch public broadcasting organization.